Create an ASP.NET Core Web App using Azure AD Authentication

 Now it works and only for the first time, I have to consent to enable the application to access the data in my Azure AD tenant.

-After the Accept, I was running into another error what I mentioned further above.
+After the Accept (Consent in OAuth terminology), I was running into another error what I mentioned further above.

 AADSTS50011: The reply URL specified in the request does not match the reply URLs configured for the application: